This page will contain updates for Hedding Church

 and community as the health crisis unfolds.

-find our virtual services right on the home page!
+services and the link to our worship livestream right on the home page!

 Dear Hedding Family,

 This is it!
 This is the big news that we’ve all been waiting for all year (over a year!):

 HEDDING UMC IS REOPENING FOR IN-PERSON WORSHIP ON PENTECOST, MAY 23!!!

 Wear red to celebrate the birth of the church (pentecost) and the excitement of reopening!